 - Introduce your hair to natural oils.
 As the temps drop, it's the perfect time to begin using products that pack moisturizing natural ingredients.
 Make sure your hair products are sulfate-free and contain moisturizing ingredients like keratin, argan oil and mongongo oil to help moisturize and keep dry, frizzy hair at bay.

 Kick your heat styling habits.
 If you're a blow dryer every day, curling iron every night kind of person, cutting back on heat styling can be hard.
 But heat styling really does zap moisture from your hair—leading to dry, brittle hair strands and breakage—so it’s worth giving it a shot.
 If you can't make air drying happen, try to limit your use of hot tools to once or twice per week (your strands will thank you).
 Whenever you do use heat tools, be sure to prep your hair with products that nourish and protect your hair from environmental stressors.
 Make sure any styling products you use are safe for color-treated hair, and helps protect hair from UV and environmental stressors.

-- Throw in the towel.
+Throw in the towel.
 When you step out of the shower, reach for a microfiber cloth towel instead of your standby terry cloth.
 We love the AQUIS quick drying towel!
 The microfiber option is less harsh on the hair cuticle, helps keep your scalp less dry, and absorbs excess moisture quicker than typical cotton towels.
-That means a faster blow dry for you, which means less heat for your hair...and fewer split ends.
+That means a faster blow dry for you, which means less heat for your hair...and fewer split ends and breakage.

 A change in season is also the perfect time to change up your look.
 Now that you've got a fresh cut, moisturized hair, and a new routine...consider changing up your hair color for a truly fresh start.
 Take your natural color a shade darker, warm up with hints of red and gold, or boost color with a gloss treatment.
 Our Color Reviving Gloss refreshes faded tones, reduces brassiness, and adds brilliant shine—must be why it won a 2020 Allure Best of Beauty Award.
 Of course, our permanent Radiant Hair Color won a 2021 Allure Best of Beauty Award, so you know you’re in good hands!
 You can also check out our assortment of Bundles + Sets for our faves for gorgeous, salon-quality hair color results.